Austria stabbing: Everything we know about knife attack which killed 14-year-old boy

 A small Austrian city is reeling after a suspected terror attack in which a knifeman killed a 14-year-old boy and injured five others in broad daylight.

-A 23-year-old Syrian asylum seeker has been detained by police in connection with the attack.
-The suspect is thought to be an Islamist who was radicalised online, interior minister Gerhard Karner said on Sunday.
+A 23-year-old Syrian asylum seeker has been detained by police in connection with the incident.
+The suspect had sworn allegiance to Islamic State and ISIS flags were found in his home, authorities said in a press conference on Sunday.

-The attack is believed to have been carried out against random targets in the southern Austrian city of Villach.
+The attack was carried out against “random” targets in the southern Austrian city of Villach.
 Residents of the city, which has around 60,000 residents, laid candle tributes as mourners tearfully paid their respects to the victims of the horror.

-Police spokesperson Rainer Dionisio told The Independent that authorities believe the attack had an Islamist motivation, and there may be a relationship with Islamic State.
+Police spokesperson Rainer Dionisio told The Independent that authorities believe the attack had an Islamist motivation.

 Here is everything we know about the attack so far.